 7. Multi-Platform Applications

-It is not true for everyone, but most of them, the full stacks can build multiplatform apps like web and mobile.
+It is not true for everyone, but most of them, the full stacks can build multiplatform apps like web apps and mobile apps.
 They can develop multiple platforms easily as they have knowledge of both, if not already, they can learn faster to make the same.

 Whereas a web developer may not be able to create a mobile application, and the same applies to a mobile application developer to create a web.
 So nowadays, companies prefer full stack more Than hiring the web, and mobile application dev both.
 So the full stacks are adapt to working on multiple platforms than other developers.